TanmayVyavahare/TanmayJoineazyTask-1/README.md

 ---

-## 📊 Database Schema & Relationships
+## 📊 Database Schema & Relationship

 The project uses MongoDB with optimized indexing for performance.